 Whew, there was a lot to digest there – but what I found is that once those relationships were sorted out, Craig was a free man – free to be kind, generous, caring and dynamic.
 He was no longer the man you love to hate – he was, in fact, someone you could root for, cry for and, subsequently love.

 I can’t wait for you to meet him in For Position Only.
-Did into the first two chapters by clicking here.
+It won’t be released until December, 2020, but you can purchase Camera Ready now.